SWAB RADIO 2024 BY ARTSUPER

 Participants: MUT DESIGN (Sancal) & Huaqian Zhang (Dilalica)

-Moderated by Francesca Tur
+Moderator: Francesca Tur

 Tradition and innovation: the role of emerging art in Barcelona and Taipei

-SOLO SHOW
+SOLO SHOW PROGRAM

-Participants: Carla Jaria, Yipei Lee (curators Solo Show)
+Participants: Carla Jaria, Yipei Lee (curators, SOLO SHOW)

 From the gallery to the city: project, community and context from the youngest spaces